 “Four hundred?”
 Oilon repeated.
 He turned to Vere.
 “I don’t think there’s been a gathering of the barbarians in those numbers since the last Ebereen border war.
 And that was what, two hundred years ago?”

-“What are you thinking behind those hawk’s eyes of yours?”
+“What are you thinking?”
 Oilon asked after a protracted silence.

 “We’re just going to let them have the starfall?”
 Oilon asked.